Home

 1. Finally, review your sheet, copy your shareable link and send it out to everyone on your list!
 Every time a volunteer signs up for a slot on your signup sheet, Evite will email you.
 We will also send reminders to you and your volunteers before your event so no one will forget about it, and we’ll even let volunteers know if you remove their slot or cancel your event sheet so you don’t have to!

-What information should be included on a signup sheet?
+What information should be included on a SignUp Sheet?

 When it comes to signup sheet information, there are some essentials to include regardless of what you’re organizing: